 - inspecting trees and reporting on issues including pests and diseases,

 - identifying locations for new trees to enhance the tree stock and street scene.

-If you would like to support our work and become a Tree Friend, you can complete the registration form.
-We will provide training and support to individuals or groups.
+If you would like to support our work and become a Tree Friend, you can complete our registration form.
+We are able to provide training and support to individuals or groups.